heidi-y/harmswayexhibit/pages/LookingForwards.md

 ## Imagining a path forward
 In this section, we imagine how a coastal village may be designed to mitigate future storm damage.
 We think of this imagining as a collaboration, where each person's lived experience brings knowledge that can add value to the process.
 We hope that together, new ideas and visions can build up Long Island's coastal communities into a reality that will endure through the years ahead.

+{% include feature/video.html objectid="a014" width="75" %}

+{% include feature/image.html objectid="a154;a155" width="75" caption="Immediately after Sandy the Town of Hempstead and other municipalities began planting beach grass to strengthen their dunes, using the help of volunteers like Christine & Melissa Watson and their work force.;Areas that had protective dunes suffered less damage, including Point Lookout." %}

+{% include feature/video.html objectid="a013" width="75" %}

+{% include feature/pdf.html objectid="https://www.ready.gov/sites/default/files/2020-03/fema_how-to-prepare-for-hurricane.pdf" width="50" caption="FEMA Hurricane Preparedness Guide" %}

+{% include feature/image.html objectid="a160" width="75" caption="Immediately after Sandy several community based groups were created to assist their neighbors.
+The Friends of Freeport has assisted over 400 homeowners and residents, gutting and reframing damaged houses, removing trees and mold, and providing meals and clothes to those left homeless." %}

+{% include feature/image.html objectid="a57" width="75" caption="South shore bay houses have always been in harm’s way.
+However, inhabitants use the resources around them to find creative ways to mitigate environmental damage.
+Check out the bagged clam shells in the bottom of this photograph to see a vernacular form of storm protection used by bay house owners." %}

+{% include feature/image.html objectid="a005" width="75" caption="Architecture students at New York Institute of Technology in Westbury were asked to design models and plans for structures and communities that could withstand another superstorm or hurricane.
+Student contributors: Arkadiusz Chrobak, Marissa Marzullo, Shivanie Muneshwar, Vanessa Rocha, Eric Jakob, Minh Nguyen, Waisuddin Aziz, and Thomas Meade." %}